illixion/blog.illixion.com/content/posts/bitwarden-get-your-passwords-back.md

 ## But can I export the master password?

 From my brief look into the source code, it would appear that the master password is not stored anywhere, only the vault decryption key is.
-You'll have to remove your account and create it again as described here: <https://bitwarden.com/help/article/forgot-master-password/>
+You'll have to delete your account and sign up again as described here: <https://bitwarden.com/help/article/forgot-master-password/>.
+You can also contact BitWarden support to transfer over your premium subscription as that's not done automatically.

 ## What can be done to avoid this in the future?

 Use password hints.
 Sure, they're less secure than having no password hint, but a useful password hint really can save you from all of this in the future.
-Another option would be writing down the master password and storing it somewhere same, or breaking it up into pieces and storing it in multiple different places.
+Another option would be writing down the master password and storing it somewhere safe, or breaking it up into pieces and storing it in multiple different places.

-I hope this article was useful to you!